ECasio/kyma/docs/02-get-started/03-deploy-expose-microservice.md

 ---
-title: Deploy and expose a microservice
+# Deploy and expose a microservice
----

 You already know how to [deploy](02-deploy-expose-function.md#create-a-function) and [expose a Function](02-deploy-expose-function.md#expose-the-function).
 Let's now do the same with a container microservice.
 We'll use the Kyma example [`orders-service`](https://github.com/kyma-project/examples/blob/master/orders-service/README.md) for this.